 The Council has a Repairs and Maintenance Policy that sets out its objectives to keep its property assets fit for purpose and protect their value; as such addressing backlog maintenance remains a high priority.
-The Council normally protects the amount of money it spends on repairs and maintenance and over the last 5 years it has reduced the backlog of repairs on its property by some £15m.
-The proportion of its property that falls within the Government's definition of "good" now stands at 70% with less than 1% falling into the "poor" category.
+The Council protects the amount of money it spends on repairs and maintenance and has increased the budget for 3 years via prudential borrowing in response to key statutory maintenance needs.
+It prioritises expenditure on those areas it can make optimum improvement.
+The backlog of repairs on such large portfolio stands at around £40million with only 4% of that being classified as 'urgent'.